Dynamic Regret of Strongly Adaptive Methods: From Adaptive to Dynamic

-We list several choices of $K$ and the resulting theoretical guarantees in Table~\ref{sample-table}, and have the following observations. \begin{compactitem} \item When $K=2$, we recover the guarantee of the efficient algorithm of \citet{Adaptive:Hazan}, and when $K=T$, we obtain the inefficient one. \item By setting $K=T^{1/\gamma}$ where $\gamma>1$ is a small constant, such as $10$, the strongly adaptive regret can be viewed as $O(\log T)$, and at the same time, the computational complexity is also very low for a large range of $T$. \end{compactitem}

-According to Definition~\ref{def:strongly:adaptive}, Algorithm~\ref{alg:1} in this paper, as well as the two meta-algorithms of \citet{Adaptive:Hazan}, is strongly adaptive.
-Based on Theorem~\ref{thm:1}, we derive the dynamic regret of the proposed algorithm. \begin{cor} Let $K=T^{1/\gamma}$, where $\gamma>1$ is a small constant.
-Suppose Assumption~\ref{ass:1} holds, $\Omega \subset \R^d$, all the functions are $\alpha$-exp-concave.
+For exp-concave functions, we choose Algorithm~\ref{alg:1} in this paper, and take the online Newton step as its subroutine.
+Based on Theorems~\ref{thm:adaptive} and \ref{thm:1}, we derive the dynamic regret of the proposed algorithm. \begin{cor} Let $K=\lceil T^{1/\gamma}\rceil$, where $\gamma>1$ is a small constant.
+Suppose Assumption~\ref{ass:1} holds, $\Omega \subset \R^d$, and all the functions are $\alpha$-exp-concave.
 Algorithm~\ref{alg:1}, with online Newton step as its subroutine, is strongly adaptive with

 and its dynamic regret satisfies